 The most infuriating part of dealing with an accident in which you are not at fault is getting caught in the inevitable war between your insurance company and the insurance company of the at-fault party.
 This ire is multiplied exponentially when you don’t even know the identity of the guilty party.
 Uninsured Motorist Coverage is insurance that will cover any vehicular damage, bodily damage or loss of wages for an uninsured driver that hit you.
 It is a part of your own policy, and it is a claim that you must file with your own insurance company.
 In many states, this will apply to hit and run accidents.

 Contact an Oklahoma City Personal Injury Attorney

 At Parrish DeVaughn Law Firm, we have experienced personal injury attorneys that can answer all of your questions regarding hit and run accidents.
-We have offices in Oklahoma City and Tulsa, Oklahoma.
+We have offices in Oklahoma City, Edmond, and Tulsa, Oklahoma.
 We offer 24-hour online consultation services, so contact us today for all of your personal injury questions.